Claude Code Is One Tool With Four Different Personalities

 Mobile: The Observer

-I've used it to review PRs during commutes.
-To start a fix while walking to a meeting.
-To check if that parallel execution finished while I was away from my desk.
+I've used it to review PRs during commutes, to start a fix while walking to a meeting, and to check if that parallel execution finished while I was away from my desk.
+It's not about coding on your phone; it's about staying connected to work that's happening in the cloud.

 The Network Access Paradox

+Here's where it gets interesting.
 When Claude Code runs on the web, you choose a network access mode.
-Three options: Limited, Custom, or None.
+There are three options: Limited, Custom, or None.

 None means Claude is completely offline.
 It works only with what's already in your repo.

+Not wrong.
+Just different.
 The environment shaped the solution.

 The Salesforce Parallel